owenl0000/HousePricesProject/README.md

 - Stacking Regressor
 - Voting Regressor

-But for deployment and due to limited computing power, the app uses XGBoost Regressor
+But due to limited computing power for deployment, the deployed version uses only XGBoost Regressor To switch between XGBoost and Stacking Regressor for local machine switch the pkl files from stacking_model.pkl and xgboost_model.pkl